 - Tremors and seizures

-Can marijuana or CBD help my sick pet?
+Can CBD help my sick pet?

 Please consult with your DVM before giving your pet any medication, herb or supplement, as there may be contraindications.
-The efficacy of cannabis and CBD compounds as a treatment for pets is being studied, but it has not been scientifically established, nor has a therapeutic dosage been determined.
+The efficacy of CBD compounds as a treatment for pets is being studied, but it has not been scientifically established, nor has a therapeutic dosage been determined.